khumbuai/scientific_usecases/Rulnet/README.md

 For regularization classical Dropout layers are used.
 <br>
-For further details the related [Arxiv paper](https://arxiv.org/pdf/1810.05644.pdf) or the implementation of the RulModel class in the provided Rul_model.ipynb can be checked.
+For further details the related [Arxiv paper](https://arxiv.org/pdf/1810.05644.pdf) or the implementation of the RulModel class in the provided notebook can be checked.

 ## Dataset discription